 • Pumps your metabolism

 And it also plays a role in the smaller aspects of your life.
-In fact, it’s said that when your body’s water content drops by only 2%, you can start having fuzzy memory and trouble focusing.
+In fact, it’s said that when your body’s water content drops by only 2%, you can start having brain fog and trouble focusing.

-If you’re tired in the afternoons… If your skin lost its glow… If you’re wondering why you’re all of a sudden experiencing ADD symptoms… If you’re having the afternoon moodies… you may just need more water.
+If you’re tired in the afternoons… If your skin lost its glow… If you’re wondering why you’re unable to focus on that project… If you’re having unexplained irritability… you may just need more water.

 So knowing how to stay hydrated all day everyday really is that important.